Nevirapine: Preventing mother-to-child transmission

 A major concern with this approach is that NNRTI resistance mutations are commonly observed in both mothers and infants after single-dose nevirapine, and may compromise the response to future NNRTI-containing regimens.
 A short course of maternal Lamivudine/zidovudine is recommended by the U.S. Public Health Service Task Force to reduce this risk.

+Nonoccupational Post-Exposure Prophylaxis

+Nevirapine is contraindicated for non-occupational post-exposure-prophylaxis including for pregnant and nonpregnant women due to severe liver toxicity.

 Adverse effects

 The most common adverse effect of nevirapine is the development of mild or moderate rash (13%).
 Severe or life-threatening skin reactions have been observed in 1.5% of patients, including Stevens–Johnson syndrome, toxic epidermal necrolysis and hypersensitivity.

 Nevirapine may cause severe or life-threatening liver toxicity, usually emerging in the first six weeks of treatment.
 In 2000, the U.S. Food and Drug Administration issued a black box warning on nevirapine, warning that it could cause life-threatening liver toxicity and skin reactions.
 Unacceptably high risk of serious liver symptoms in certain patient groups (women with CD4 count >250 and men >400) has led the U.S. DHHS to recommend the restriction of nevirapine use to those at lower risk, unless the benefit to the patient clearly outweighs the risk; although in the 2NN study which found these CD4 limits, the effect was seen only in patients recruited from Thailand.
 More recent studies on the use of Nevirapine in people with higher CD4 cell counts have come to the following conclusion: Treatment-experienced patients who start NVP-based combination therapy with low pre–ART and high current CD4 cell counts and an undetectable VL have a similar likelihood for discontinuing NVP therapy because of hypersensitivity reactions (HSRs), compared with treatment-naive patients with low CD4 cell counts.
 This suggests that NVP-based combination therapy may be safely initiated in such patients.
 However, in similar patients with a detectable VL, it is prudent to continue to adhere to current CD4 cell count thresholds.
 The U.S. Public Health Service Task Force advocates caution in the use of nevirapine in pregnancy due to toxicity issues, which may be exacerbated during pregnancy.

 Cases of immune reconstitution syndrome and fat redistribution have also been observed with this drug.

 The U.S. Food and Drug Administration recommends stopping nevirapine if a person experiences: